Richmond, Indiana, facility fire: Aftermath

 The United States Environmental Protection Agency (EPA) and the Indiana Department of Environmental Management (IDEM) evaluated hazards that resulted from the fire several hours after it began.
 The piles of plastic scattered across roads made it difficult for first responders and emergency management to access the fire site.
 The Wayne County Emergency Management Agency requested assistance from other nearby agencies.
-The Richmond Community School District canceled all classes on April 12, and virtual classes were held by the Ivy Tech Community College of Indiana in Richmond as well.
+The Richmond Community School District canceled all classes on April 12 until April 18, and virtual classes were held by the Ivy Tech Community College of Indiana in Richmond as well.
 A nearby church was designated as a temporary shelter.
 The evacuation order was later lifted on April 16, and residents within the 0.5-mile (0.8 km) radius of the site were allowed to return to their homes.

 On April 20, 2023, a class action lawsuit was filed against Smith and the Cornerstone Trading Group by two Richmond residents and a business, who were seeking $25,000 in damages along with legal fees.
 In July, Dave Snow, mayor of Richmond, Indiana, and city attorney Andrew Sickman were subpoenaed as third party defendants after a 19-point dismissal was filed by Smith and his attorneys implicating that city of Richmond was liable for the fire based on ownership of the property.
 The lawsuit was moved to a federal court in March 2024, and in September 2025, the court granted approval for the class action status of the suit.